danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/pings/xf/pings_xf_docs.md

 {% docs pings_usage_data_monthly_change_by_stage %}

+GitLab has been sending a weekly payload containing usage data from self-managed instances which haven't opted out.
+This weekly payload have changed structure over time.
+Some usage pings (understand metrics) have been added and we kept on switching the structure (sometimes nesting some JSONs and some other time un-nesting them).

+This model creates a comprehensive list of all pings that have been used with 2 different columns:

+* `ping_name`: the raw extracted path  in the JSON.
+In example A that would be `EXAMPLE`.
+In example B, `EXAMPLE`
+* `full_ping_name`: cleaned `ping_name`.
+Example A and example B will have the same `full_ping_name`.
+We will use the `full_ping_name` to create downstream clean models

+{% enddocs %}

+{% docs pings_usage_data_monthly_change_by_stage %}

 Monthly changes for usage statistics based on the cumulative monthly ping data, summarized into stages as per [ping_metrics_to_stage_mapping_data.csv](https://gitlab.com/gitlab-data/analytics/blob/master/transform/snowflake-dbt/data/ping_metrics_to_stage_mapping_data.csv).

 The following macros are used: